 suPAR and clinical signs

-In a study published in Critical Care Medicine in 2018, the authors found that suPAR is correlated to the number of clinical signs (registered using the NEWS score) – however, many patients with none or 1 clinical sign had high suPAR (Figure 2) and these patients (as illustrated with the red box) had high risk of mortality5.
+In a study published in Critical Care Medicine in 2018, the authors found that suPAR is correlated to a number of clinical signs (registered using the NEWS score).
+However, many patients with none or 1 clinical sign had high suPAR (Figure 2), and these patients (as illustrated with the red box) had a high risk of mortality5.
 Interestingly, suPAR was even stronger for those with none or few clinical signs compared to those presenting with multiple clinical signs, perhaps because these patients do not receive the same level of clinical attention5.